clauswilke/PeptideBuilder/README.md

 ## Examples

+For example usage, we encourage you to checkout the scripts in the `examples` folder and in the `tests` folder.
 The `examples` folder contains two scripts showing typical usage.
 The script `simpleExample.py` is a brief example script demonstrating basic use of the PeptideBuilder library.
 The script `evaluation.py` reproduces the results presented in Table 1 of Tien et al. (2013).

+The file `test_PeptideBuilder.py` in `tests` contains extensive tests for the various functions provided by this library and may also be useful if you're looking for example usage.

 ## Misc